 \begin{conjecture} For every $\epsilon > 0$ and every graph $H$ there exist positive constants $c$ and $C$ such that where

 \end{conjecture}

 A difference between this conjecture and Theorem \ref{RelativeRamsey} is that the 0-statement in this conjecture is very simple to prove.
 To see this, suppose that $p$ is such that the expected number of copies of $H$ in $G_{n,p}$ is significantly less than the expected number of edges in $G_{n,p}$.
-Then we can remove a small number of edges from $G_{n,p}$ and get rid of all copies of $H$, which proves that $G$ is not $(H,\e)$-Tur\'an.
-The expected number of copies of $H$ (if we order the vertices of $H$) is approximately $n^{v_H}p^{e_H}$, while the expected number of edges in $G_{n,p}$ is approximately $pn^2$.
+Then, since the number of copies of $H$ and the number of edges are both concentrated around their expectations, we can almost always remove a small number of edges from $G_{n,p}$ and get rid of all copies of $H$, which proves that $G_{n,p}$ is not $(H,\e)$-Tur\'an.
+The expected number of copies of $H$ (if we label the vertices of $H$) is approximately $n^{v_H}p^{e_H}$, while the expected number of edges in $G_{n,p}$ is approximately $pn^2$.
 The former becomes less than the latter when $p=n^{-(v_H-2)/(e_H-1)}$.

 A further observation raises this bound.
 Suppose, for example, that $H$ is a triangle with an extra edge attached to one of its vertices.
 It is clear that the real obstacle to finding copies of $H$ is finding triangles: it is not hard to add edges to them.
 More generally, if $H$ has a subgraph $K$ with $\frac{e_K-1}{v_K-2}>\frac{e_H-1}{v_H-2}$, then we can increase our estimate of $p$ to $n^{-(v_K-2)/(e_K-1)}$, since if we can get rid of copies of $K$ then we have got rid of copies of $H$.
 Beyond this extra observation, there is no obvious way of improving the bound for the 0-statement, which is why it is the conjectured upper bound as well.